 OPKO's Board of Directors has fixed July 22, 2013 as the record date for the determination of stockholders entitled to notice of, and to vote at, the OPKO annual meeting and any adjournment or postponement thereof.
 Only holders of record of shares of OPKO common stock at the close of business on the record date are entitled to notice of, and to vote at, the OPKO annual meeting.
-At the close of business on the record date, there were issued and outstanding shares of OPKO common stock.
+At the close of business on the record date, there were issued and outstanding 336,786,659 shares of OPKO common stock.
 Each share of OPKO common stock outstanding on the OPKO record date entitles the holder thereof to one vote on each matter properly brought before the OPKO annual meeting, exercisable in person or by proxy through a properly executed and delivered proxy card.

-At the close of business on July 22, 2013, OPKO's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding OPKO common stock (excluding any shares of OPKO common stock deliverable upon exercise of outstanding stock options or warrants or underlying unvested restricted stock awards) at the OPKO annual meeting.
-Excluding shares of OPKO common stock held by PROLOR officers and directors who are also directors and executive officers of OPKO, at the close of business on July 22, 2013, PROLOR's directors and executive officers and their affiliates had the right to vote approximately million shares of the thenoutstanding OPKO common stock.
-At the close of business on July 22, 2013, these shares represented approximately % of the OPKO common stock outstanding and entitled to vote at the OPKO annual meeting.
-OPKO expects that its and PROLOR's directors and executive officers will vote their shares "FOR" approval of each of the proposals to be voted on at the OPKO annual meeting may be approved even if a majority of OPKO's unaffiliated stockholders vote against such proposal.
+At the close of business on July 22, 2013, OPKO's directors and executive officers and their affiliates (including Dr. Frost, Dr. Hsiao and Mr. Rubin, each of whom also serves as a director of PROLOR) had the right to vote approximately 171.2 million shares of the then-outstanding OPKO common stock (excluding any shares of OPKO common stock deliverable upon exercise of outstanding stock options or warrants or underlying unvested restricted stock awards) at the OPKO annual meeting.
+At the close of business on July 22, 2013, these shares represented approximately 50.8% of the OPKO common stock outstanding and entitled to vote at the OPKO annual meeting.
+OPKO expects that its directors and executive officers will vote their shares "FOR" approval of each of the proposals to be voted on at the OPKO annual meeting, including the OPKO Share Issuance Proposal.
+As a result, the OPKO Share Issuance Proposal and the other proposals to be voted on at the OPKO annual meeting may be approved even if a majority of OPKO's unaffiliated stockholders vote against such proposal.